This guide is for accounts that are using Toggle's fulfilment service.

 In this example if a guest added 5 gift cards to their basket they'd only pay £4.25 in total for postage.
 You (the client) would lose margin of £5.18 when we (Toggle) invoice you for this order at the end of the month.
 But, the value of the gift cards being purchased in this example was 5 x £10 - so all in all you're gaining plenty from this order.

-You may want to consider setting the minimum spend for the gift card at, say, £20 to ensure you're not losing too much if you're taking the hit from having lower postage charges than what Toggle charges you.
+You might want to consider setting a minimum gift card spend - say, £20 - to help ensure you’re not losing too much if you’re covering the difference between what your guests pay for postage and what Toggle charges you.

 Internal reference for this rate

-After you decided to your postage charges you will need to add an Internal reference for the postage category you have set up.
+After you've decided your postage charges you will need to add an Internal reference for the postage category you have set up.

 On our example here we have set up a category called Royal Mail, 1st Class and as such we might as well make things easy by giving our internal reference similar.